Built by Hand. Sustained by Community.

 Public Awareness

-Outreach at events like the Philadelphia Pen Show, library programs, and community demonstrations that share the beauty and history of the lettering arts with the public.
+Outreach at events like the Philadelphia Pen Show, library programs, and community demonstrations share the beauty and history of the lettering arts with the public.

 Meet Our Board